FRC1257/robotics-training/docs/java/3-Functions/1-Basics.md

 }
 ```

-On the other hand, if we didn't use functions, the code would be the following:
+On the other hand, if we didn't use functions, the code would be the following, which is not only unnecessarily repeating code, but also hard to read.

 ```java
 public static void main(String[] args) {